bl-rd/bl-rd-archive/content/posts/_index.md

 ---
 title: Blog
-description: Here are some blog entries
+description: Some random stuff written by me.
 ---